 In the from clause of a question, you can configure multiple filters, including nested filters.

 The following example shows nested filters in the Question Builder.
-The example combines one matching expression with either one of the nested expression.
+The example combines one matching expression with either one of the nested expressions.

 You can also specify nested filters in the Explore Data field.